Home Search Gallery How-To Books Links Workshops About Contact

 Full click stops are at f/1.8, f/2.8, f/16 and f/22.
 Half stop clicks are from f/2.8 through f/16.
 This is weird, but typical for Minolta.

-It has a 49mm filter thread.
+It has a metal 49mm filter thread.

 Focus is to 1' or 0.3m.